 If Trouble Free Pool Care (TFPC) has taught us one thing, it’s that you cannot guess when it comes to water testing.
 After all, would you trust an airplane with no gauges?
 You might think you know where you are (direction, speed, altitude, etc), but do you really?
 Of course not.
 Something will be incorrect.
 Same applies to pool water.
 You may “think” the water is clear and clean, but is it?
-A proper test kit is the only way to be sure, and no those test strips the pool builder left you won’t cut it.
+A proper swimming pool test kit is the only way to be sure, and no those test strips the pool builder left you won’t cut it.
 Don’t be discouraged by the one-time cost of a good quality test kit because it will pay for itself in accuracy and proper chemical use that season.

 Without question, homeowners should test their own water using their own test kit.
 It’s much easier than you might think.
 Some may say, “What about the pool store testing?”
 “It’s free.”
 “Aren’t they the experts?”
 Without hesitation we can tell you store testing is often flawed.
 Many employees are seasonal and poorly trained when using the test kits.
 They rush through tests with customers waiting in line, miscount droplets, fail to rinse vials thoroughly, and rely on incandescent lighting which can skew testing.
 Need more proof?
 Take a water sample to them on Monday, then another on Tuesday or Wednesday.
 Compare the differences.
 Don’t be surprised if they are quite different, especially if another employee did the tests.
-For some items like CYA (stabilizer), CH (calcium hardness), or salt levels, that’s impossible.
+For some items like CYA (stabilizer), CH (calcium hardness), or salt levels, these changes are impossible.
 For more info on how to avoid errors in testing please visit our guide on Water Testing Errors.

 Also keep in mind pool stores have an agenda – to promote and sell their products, most of which are over-priced and often times not needed in your water.
 Some products have no business being in your water.

-I’m sure some of you might be asking what about test strips?
+I’m sure some of you might be asking “What about test strips?”
 Over the years we’ve discouraged the use of these as the colors are difficult to read and offer wide ranges of levels that are far too wide to be considered accurate for the pool owner.
 For day to day use we suggest you don’t waste your time or money on test strips.
 That said, some test strips do serve a purpose in pool care.
 For items such as Borates or Salt levels where “close enough” will suffice, test strips are a quick and inexpensive option for pool owners to utilize.

-Test Kits Compared
+Swimming Pool Test Kits Compared